ghost91-/dlang-aws-lambda-hello-world/README.md

 dub build
 ```

-This creates a file `bootstrap.zip` which contains all the code and can be used
+This creates a file `bootstrap.zip` which contains the compiled binary and can
-to create a Function on AWS Lambda.
+be used to create a Function on AWS Lambda.

 If you compile with LDC, a staticly linked binary is created.
-You can achieve this by running
+You can achieve
+this by running
 ```bash
 dub build --compiler=ldc2
 ```